-The panel is looking to recruit Fellows to help make sure professional standards are upheld
+The institution is looking to recruit fellows to help maintain appropriate standards of professional conduct.

 What makes a suitable candidate?

 Candidates must have a passion for ensuring that the highest professional standards are upheld to give society the confidence that civil engineers can be trusted to build and safeguard the infrastructure they rely on every day.

 - a new member with dual legal and engineering qualifications

 - a new member with party wall expertise

 Professional Conduct Panel members must be fellows of the institution and candidates should possess a keen eye for detail and a broad knowledge of the profession.

 The committee welcomes applications from all those who are interested in the role, and encourages applications from women and those of ethnic minority backgrounds.

 Panel members normally serve for three years, but this can be extended.

 The panel is seeking three new members a year and currently there are two vacancies.
 The role is unpaid but panel members’ expenses are reimbursed.